rehierl/html-outliner-spec/issue-associations.md

-NOTE - `startingElement` will always be a sectioning element, or an element of heading content because new section objects will only be created when entering such an element.
+NOTE - `startingElement` will always be a sectioning element, or an element of heading content because new section objects will only be created when entering these kind of elements.

 I do not read this property to state that `startingElement` must always be an inner element of the property's section object.
 The referenced element can be an inner element, but it does not always have to be one - i.e. the name `startingElement` is not entirely accurate as it implies that the given node is the first node of a section and, as such, an inner node of that section.

 In addition to that, I assume that a sectioning element is never considered to be an inner element of any of its inner sections.
-The spec does not have a clear statement that supports this point of view, but a `parentSection` property (see below) implies that these elements are inner elements of their parent section.
+The spec does not have a clear statement that supports this point of view, but a `parentSection` property (see below) implies that these elements are inner elements of their parent sections.

 **TODO** - There needs to be a clear statement.